F5Networks/f5-telemetry-streaming/docs/custom-endpoints.rst

 ..
 WARNING:: Configuring custom Endpoints and multiple System poller support is currently an EXPERIMENTAL feature, and the associated API could change based on testing and user feedback.

 ..
-IMPORTANT:: Custom endpoints are currently for BIG-IP only.
+NOTE:: Custom endpoints are currently for BIG-IP only.

-Telemetry Streaming v1.10 allows you to define a list of named endpoints with paths in a new **Telemetry_Endpoints** class, and includes the ability to define multiple system pollers that are specific to the custom endpoint.
+Telemetry Streaming v1.10 allows you to define a list of named endpoints with paths in a new **Telemetry_Endpoints** class, and includes the ability to define multiple system pollers that can fetch specific custom endpoint(s).

 Using the Telemetry_Endpoints class